respecting/puppeteer-lottie/readme.md

 -   An image to capture the first frame only (png or jpg)
 -   An image pattern (eg. sprintf format 'frame-%d.png' or 'frame-%012d.jpg')
 -   An mp4 video file (requires FFmpeg to be installed)
--   A GIF file (requires Gifski to be installed)
+-   A GIF file (requires APNGasm, apng2gif and ImageMagisk to be installed)

 Type: `function (opts): Promise`